sethkor/lexbelt/README.md

 Lexbelt supports publishing, that is promoting the `$LATEST` version to the next incremental version number.
 This is done by passing the `--publish` flag with the command.

-If you fdeploy a bot at it or intents has a dependecy on something who's version is `$LATEST` in hte spec you provide, lexbelt will publish the dependencies and provision new elements with the correct version id's you have just published.
+If you deploy a bot at it or intents has a dependecy on something who's version is `$LATEST` in hte spec you provide, lexbelt will publish the dependencies and provision new elements with the correct version id's you have just published.

 The yaml/json syntax for slots, intents and bots are all based directly of the AWS API Put API calls, so any attribute